hexatomium/hexatomium-old.github.io/_posts/2016-03-25-chrome-wave-poc.md

+---
+layout: post
-Don't run commands you don't really understand
+title: Don't run commands you don't really understand
+comments: true
+---

 This demonstrates a fully silent drive-by download in Google Chrome - and will launch a demo PoC if you dare to paste this seemingly harmless command in a Win+R prompt: